prai14/ngrx-reactive-App/README.md

 # To Run the Frontend Server

-We can start the chat  application with the following command:
+We can start the application with the following command:

     npm start OR
     ng serve --proxy-config proxy.conf.json